fabiospampinato/safex/readme.md

 The following features of JavaScript are supported:

 - **Read-only variables**: you can provide arbitrary read-only variables to your expressions.
+- **Restricted function calls**: you can provide arbitrary functions that your expressions are allowed to call.
 - **Property accesses**: `a.b.c`, `a[b][c]`.
 - **Primitive values**: `true`, `false`, `null`, `undefined`, `bigint`, `number`, `string`.
 - **Comparison operators**: `==`, `!=`, `===`, `!==`, `>`, `>=`, `<`, `<=`.